Skip to Content

 Places to stay in Sesriem

-The two closest to the gate campsites are Sesriem campsite and Sossusvlei Oasis Campsite.
-The first one is situated inside the park and gives early access to the park for its guests which gives you more time to get to Dune 45 in time for sunset.
+The two closest to the gate campsites are Sesriem Campsite and Sossusvlei Oasis Campsite.
+The first one is situated inside the park and gives early park access.
+You will have more time to get to Dune 45 for sunrise.
 Due to its popularity, this campsite is often fully booked in the peak season.

-Alya in an old rusted car at Canyon Roadhouse on Namibia road trip
+Alya sitting in an old car with a quiver tree growing from its boot at Canyon Roadhouse in Namibia

-Alya in one of the old cars at Canyon Roadhouse a great photo stop on the road trip
+Alya in one of the old cars with a quiver tree at Canyon Roadhouse

 • Driving time – 3-4 hours to visit the park, plus a 4-hours drive to Swakopmund